Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 She ended the day sitting comfortably on the grass, cooling her feet in a perfect pond alongside herself and her love…and a thought struck her.

-“Hey.
-Derek?”
+"Hey.
+Derek?"

 He was snoozing on the grass with his hands behind his head.
-“Yuh?”
+"Yuh?"

-“How about here?”
+"How about here?"

-“Huh?”
+"Huh?"

-“For the wedding.”
+"For the wedding."
 Ava scratched the scruff of Hannah’s neck and looked around.
-“Right here.”
+"Right here."

-He opened his eyes, looked up at an upside-down apple tree, and chuckled. “...Yeah.
+He opened his eyes, looked up at an upside-down apple tree, and chuckled. "...Yeah.
 Yeah, I like it.
-If our host’s okay with it, of course?”
+If our host’s okay with it, of course?"

 The daemon beamed at them both.
-“We’d be delighted.”
+"We’d be delighted."

-“Then it’s settled,” Ava decided.
-“Right here.”
+"Then it’s settled," Ava decided.
+"Right here."

 She looked at her digitized self, who watched her back.
 There had been so many ways she could have fallen apart when she learned of what had *really* happened to her in Egypt.
 And yeah, at first she’d freaked out and needed help but after that…